pandyabhavik2494/URL-Launcher/readme.md

-**Leetcode Notification Popup_2 in the Extension.
-Seen only when you click on canle in the earlier popup :**
+**Leetcode Notification Second Popup in the Extension.
+Seen only when you click on cancel in the earlier popup :**

 ![SecondPopup](https://github.com/pandyabhavik2494/Screenshots/blob/master/SecondPopup.png)